-- Write down the date, place, and for what amount it was purchased;
+- Record the date, place, and for what amount it was purchased

-- Write down a detailed description of the colors, model, style (BMX, mountain, road), and anything unique like additional stickers or specific blemishes on the bike; and
+- Archive a detailed description of the colors, model, style (BMX, mountain, road), and anything unique like additional stickers or specific blemishes on the bike

 If you have had a bicycle stolen from you, contact the police department.
 Please have the serial number or as detailed a description as possible available so that we may check the bicycles we have unclaimed.
-Any bicycles that are not claimed after thirty (30) days are sold at auction.
+Any bicycles that are not claimed after 30 days are sold at auction.